yujiepan-work/optimum-intel/examples/openvino/audio-classification/README.md

     --save_strategy epoch \
     --load_best_model_at_end False \
     --save_total_limit 3 \
-    --seed 0
+    --seed 42
 ```

-This script should take about 3 hours on a single V100 GPU and produce a quantized Wav2Vec2-base model with ~80% structured sparsity in its linear layers.
-The model accuracy should converge to about 97.5%.
+This script should take about 4 hours on a single V100 GPU and produce a quantized Wav2Vec2-base model with ~60% structured sparsity in its linear layers.
+The validation accuracy should converge to about 97.5%.